Revised: July 2021

 - a description of the specific means of measuring progress towards or achievement of goals.

-The development plan form used by the Boulder campus for the development plan is available on the Forms section of the Faculty Affairs website (see “Post-Tenure Review Development Plan”).
+The development plan form used by the Boulder campus is known as the “Post-Tenure Review Development Plan”.

 - The post-tenure review committee must review a draft of the faculty member’s development plan and provide written feedback to the faculty member and to the primary unit head.
 If the faculty member revises the development plan, the post-tenure review committee shall review subsequent drafts and make a recommendation to the primary unit head to accept or not accept the development plan.
 The primary unit head shall accept the plan, or work with the faculty member to develop an acceptable plan.
 In the case where either the primary unit head or the faculty member feels that an impasse has been reached, both parties shall follow the provisions defined in section 5, below.